The Classes PPA-$k$: Existence from Arguments Modulo $k$: Definition of the Classes

-\begin{remark} Note that in this problem statement we take all degrees to lie in $\{0,1,\dots, k\}$.
-This is easily seen to be equivalent to the more general formulation, since any vertex with degree higher than $k$ can be split into multiple vertices that each have degree at most $k$, and a solution of the original problem is easily recovered from a solution in this new version.
+\begin{remark} Note that in this problem statement we require that all degrees lie in $\{0,1,\dots, k\}$.
+This is easily seen to be equivalent to the more general formulation where vertices can have more than $k$ neighbours.
+Indeed, any vertex that has more than $k$ edges can be split into multiple copies such that all the copies have $0$ or $k$ edges, except for one copy which is allowed to have any number of edges in $\{0,1,\dots, k\}$.
+A solution of the original instance is then easily recovered from a solution of this modified instance.
 Note that since the set of neighbours is given as the output of a circuit, it will have length bounded by some polynomial in the input size and so this argument can indeed be applied. \end{remark}

 \begin{definition}[\ppak{k} \cite{papadimitriou1994complexity}] For any $k \geq 2$, the class \ppak{k} is defined as the set of all \textup{TFNP} problems that many-one reduce to \bipa{k}. \end{definition}